scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 <details>
   <summary> Directory target </summary>

-Create SBOM from a local directory.
+Create SBOM for a local directory.
 Note directory must be mapped to working dir for actions to access (containerized action).

 ```YAML